clasqm/yabasiclibs/whiptail/README.md

 **These routines are available on any of the four dialog-providing libraries.**

 + **ClearDlg**() - on dialog and whiptail, this clears the dialog from your terminal.
-Same as the yabasic command CLEAR SCREEN, but may work better if you are expecting to issue another Linux command immediately.On zenity and kdialog, dummy routines are provided for compatibility so that you do not need to rewrite your code.
+Same as the yabasic command CLEAR SCREEN, but may work better if you are expecting to issue another Linux command immediately.
+On zenity and kdialog, dummy routines are provided for compatibility so that you do not need to rewrite your code.

 + **InputDlg$**(text$, title$, ok$, cancel$) - Presents a one-line dialog into which the user can type a string answer.
     + The value *title$* is the title on top of the widget